wfdlcl1227/purealoe-distributor/README.md

 ## Pure Aloe Distributor App

 The Pure Aloe Distributor App is written in Node.js and built to run on Heroku.
 It is a companion to the <a href="https://github.com/trailheadapps/purealoe" target="_blank">Pure Aloe</a> app, built on Salesforce.
-Using the two apps, you can explore how to integrate decoupled applications with Platform Events.
+Using the two apps, you can explore how to integrate decoupled applications with Salesforce via Platform Events.

 ## Installation Instructions